 LONDON (AP) — British Prime Minister Theresa May worked Friday to pull off an against-the-odds rescue for her European Union divorce deal, after Parliament voted to postpone Brexit to avert a chaotic U.K. departure in two weeks.

 May planned to spend the next few days trying to persuade opponents in her Conservative Party and its parliamentary allies to support the withdrawal agreement, which Parliament has resoundingly defeated twice.
-That left Britain facing a disruptive “no-deal” exit on March 29, when a two-year countdown to departure triggered in 2017 runs out.
+That left Britain facing a disruptive “no-deal” exit from the bloc on March 29, when a two-year countdown to the country’s departure runs out.

-After months of political deadlock, the House of Commons voted by 413-202 Thursday to ask the EU to delay Britain’s exit.
+After months of political deadlock, Britain’s House of Commons voted 413-202 Thursday to ask the EU to delay the country’s exit.

-Any delay must be approved by all 27 remaining EU nations, who are quickly losing patience with British political shenanigans.
+Any delay must be approved unanimously by the 27 remaining EU nations, but they are quickly losing patience with Britain’s political disarray.

 “I think the EU would be willing to give more time, but there must be some sort of a plan what should happen in this time,” she said.

 David Rising in Berlin contributed to this story.